ryg-delta/SEED_Lab_SP24/MiniProject/README.md

 - Interfaces: Used I2C to send and integer to the Arduino which would then be interpreted as the respective binary number.
 I2C was also used to display text to the LCD, only updating when the quadrant changes.

 ## Folders
-- Arduino_Code: Contains code for the arduino and control system
+- Arduino_Code: Contains code for the arduino and control system.
 - Python_Code: Contains computer vision code and I2C code for Raspberry Pi.
 - Matlab_Code: Contains simulink models used to design the position control system.